Significant Figures Worksheets

 Aligned Standard: HSN-Q.A.3

-- How Many with Significant Figures?
+- How Many Are There?
 Lesson- We help students through the use of three critical rules.
 Rule 3 trips them up the most.

 - Guided Lesson - Four sig fig naming problems followed by a simple difference that must be placed in the proper number of sig figs.

 - Guided Lesson Explanation - The previous version of this referred to numbered rules, but we found that teachers and students were confused if they had their own rule set.